INDUSTRY · AUTOMOTIVE INDUSTRY

 Can I sell my franchised dealership to the highest bidder without consulting the automaker?

-No. The franchise agreement (Dealer Agreement) gives the automaker (OEM) an absolute right to review the new buyer — capitalization, experience, competitive profile.
-The manufacturer also usually holds a right of first refusal (ROFR) that lets them step into the buyer’s shoes on the same terms to protect their network.
-That approval process can stall the transaction for 60 to 120 days (CCAQ).
+No. The franchise agreement gives the automaker the right to review the buyer's capitalization, experience and competitive profile.
+The manufacturer often also holds a right of first refusal.
+Approval can stall the transaction for 60 to 120 days.

 How is the building factored into the valuation?

-In transaction finance, real estate (PROPCO) and operations (OPCO) are valued separately.
-If you own the building, the valuator will charge a market-rate rent to calculate the true EBITDA of the operating business.
-The buyer can acquire the operations alone and pay you a triple-net (NNN) lease — a retirement strategy that produces secure income while reducing the capital the buyer needs (Phoenix Évaluation).
+Real estate and operations are valued separately.
+If you own the building, the valuator applies market-rate rent to calculate true operating EBITDA.
+The buyer can acquire the operations alone and sign a triple-net lease, reducing closing capital while giving you rental income.

 If my team of mechanics walks out, does my shop lose its value?